Choosing the Right Pistol Training Course

 In Every Class, At Every Level

 Safety forms the foundation of every training session.
-Instruction begins with safety.
-Drills reinforce safety.
-The session ends only when the firearm is secured.
+Instruction begins with safety, drills reinforce safety, and the session ends only when the firearm is properly secured.

-Safety is not a single lesson.
-It is a habit.
-It must be practiced until it becomes automatic.
-This is especially important for new shooters and for adults who plan to carry daily.
+However, safety is not a single lesson—it is a habit that must be practiced until it becomes automatic.
+This is especially important for new shooters, as well as for adults who plan to carry daily.

-As you progress, the safety instruction becomes more detailed and more situational.
+As you progress, safety instruction becomes more detailed and more situational.
 You learn how to think safely, not just act safely.
-And you learn how to evaluate your surroundings.
-Another thing you learn is how to avoid negligent discharges.
-You’ll learn how to maintain control of your firearm under stress.
+In addition, you learn how to evaluate your surroundings, avoid negligent discharges, and maintain control of your firearm under stress.

-Safety remains the thread that runs through every class, every drill, and every level of training.
+Because of this, safety remains the consistent thread running through every class, every drill, and every level of training.

 Legal Knowledge Grows as You Progress

-This gradual approach ensures you understand what you need to know when you are ready to understand it.
+This gradual approach ensures that you understand what you need to know at the right time, without feeling overwhelmed.

 • Safe gun-handling habits